-Take the plunge: Wonderful waterfall walks
+Take the plunge: wonderful waterfall walks

 Rushing water.
 A glint of silver as salmon leap and swim upstream.
 Sunlight filtering through tall trees catches droplets of moisture, casting rainbows everywhere you look.
 There’s no denying it - waterfalls make for spectacular destinations, some of the most incredible wild places looked after by Forestry and Land Scotland.

 With good weather on the way soon, get ready to hit the road and check out some of the most spectacular waterfall destinations in the country.
 2020 is the Year of Coasts and Waters, and we’ll be looking at some of our best water-based destinations and activities over the coming months, from watersports to coastal trails.
-First up, ten of our favourite wonderful waterfall walks!
+First up, some of our favourite wonderful waterfall walks!

 At Glenbranter, the Waterfall Trail follows a narrow (but not too steep) route through a gorge, past several waterfalls and rows of native oak trees.
 The falls at Glenbranter are much, much louder when in full flow.
 The awesome, thundering noise has to be heard to be believed.